I once believed that brokenness was for life. I would never become unbroken. I might never be able to move on.

 For, “we can comfort those in any trouble with the comfort we ourselves receive from God.”
 (2 Corinthians 1:4) In my troubles God gives me laughter.
 A clumsy mistake with a funny antic.
 A sudden ACHOO in a silent library.
 Watching a duck skid on ice.

-I have waited five long years for the release of my memoir.
-At first I gave power to the person who threatened it with legal action.
+I have waited four long years for the release of my memoir.
+At first I gave power to the person who threatened it with legal action if I published it traditionally.
 But two months ago, a new realization dawned on me.
 God is bigger than any situation.
 He is stronger.
 He is good.
 And, HE is the one in control.

 I don’t know why it has taken me this long to understand, but now I have a different perspective: “We wait in hope for the Lord, for he is our help and shield.”
 (Psalm 33:20) No more do I hope for that person to change their mind, instead I hope in God.
 HE is the one in charge.
 HE will do what is right, and HE will do it at the right time.

 In January I gave a talk on hope.
 I struggled in the preparation and went to Derek for help.
 He asked me one question: “What is the opposite of hope?”